 Guests are added to your organization’s Active Directory.

 To communicate with a guest, the guest must be signed in to Teams with their guest account.
-This means that a guest may need to log out of their own Teams account to sign in to your Teams account, or switch organizations if it’s the same account.
+This means that a guest may need to sign out of their own Teams account to sign in to your Teams account, or switch organizations if they’re the same account.

 Guest users have access to more resources in Teams – such as files, teams, and channels – than external (federated) users.

-The Teams admin determines everything a guest can or can’t do in the Teams Admin Center.
-For more information, read Manage Guest Access.
+The Teams admin controls everything a guest can or cannot do in the Teams admin center.
+Read Manage guest access for more information.

-Fortunately, anyone with an email address can access guest access and access team chats, meetings, and files they’re invited to.
-If you’re an admin, you can make sure guests don’t have full access to your organization’s Teams tenant; fortunately, and you can configure the settings as desired (see below).
+Fortunately, anyone with an email address can get guest access and access team chats, meetings, and files they’ve been invited to.
+If you’re an admin, you can prevent guests from having full access to your organization’s Teams tenant; luckily, and you can configure the settings to your liking (see below).

-It’s also important to note that guest access is associated with an organization’s Azure AD, Office 365, or Microsoft 365 service limit.
+It’s also important to note that guest access is tied to an organization’s Azure AD, Office 365, or Microsoft 365 service limit.

 Define remote access

-Remote access is defined as “a way for Teams users from an entire external domain to use Teams to search, call, chat, and organize meetings with you.”
-This means that if you work for Company A that uses Teams, and a colleague from Company B gives you remote access to their Teams tenant, you can seamlessly switch between the two within the Teams app to communicate with that colleague.
+Remote access is defined as “a way for Teams users from across a remote domain to use Teams to search for you, call, chat, and host meetings with you.”
+This means that if you work for Company A that uses Teams, and a colleague from Company B grants you remote access to their Teams tenant, you can seamlessly switch between the two within the Teams app to communicate with that colleague.

-Use remote access (federation) when you need a solution that allows external users in other domains to search, call, chat, and set up meetings.
-External users don’t have access to your organization’s teams or team resources.
-Choose remote access when you want to communicate with external users who are still on Skype for Business (online or on location) or Skype (coming in early 2020).
+Use remote access (federation) when you need a solution that allows remote users in other domains to search, call, chat, and set up meetings with you.
+External users can’t access your organization’s teams or team resources.
+Choose remote access when you want to communicate with external users who are still on Skype for Business (online or on-premises) or Skype (coming early 2020).

 Remote access is enabled by default in Teams, which means your organization can communicate with all external domains.
-The Teams administrator can disable or specify which domains to include (or exclude).
-Read Manage Remote Access for more information.
+The Teams admin can disable it or specify which domains to include (or exclude).
+Read Manage remote access for more information.

-If you want remote users to have access to teams and channels, guest access may be a better way.
+If you want external users to have access to teams and channels, guest access might be a better way.

-When it comes to setting up remote access, there are three settings you can choose from: open federation, allow specific domains, and block specific domains.
-Open federation is the default setting in Teams and allows users to find, call, chat, and organize meetings with anyone outside the organization.
+When it comes to setting up remote access, there are three settings to choose from: open federation, allow specific domains, and block specific domains.
+Open federation is the default in Teams and allows users to search, call, chat, and host meetings with anyone outside the organization.

-With the ability to “allow” and “block” specific domains, organizations can dictate which external groups have access.
-If only a few key partners need it, using the “allow specific domains” route would be the best option.
+With the ability to “allow” and “block” specific domains, organizations can dictate which external groups can access.
+If only a few key partners need it, using the ‘allow specific domains’ route would be the best option.

-Some of the following scenarios are the ideal times to set up remote access in the tenant of your organization:
+Some of the following scenarios are ideal times to set up remote access in your organization’s tenant:

 People in your organization should contact specific companies outside the organization

-- Let team users in your organization communicate with S4B Online users with third-party organizations
+- Let team users in your organization interact with S4B Online users with external organizations

 - Enable team users to communicate with Skype users

-Now let’s break down some of the key similarities and differences between the two characteristics:
+Now let’s break down some of the main similarities and differences between the two features:

-Before we consider which scenario suits which access, it’s important to mention that you can take advantage of both options!
-They’re not mutually a deal.
+Before we get into which scenario fits which access, it’s important to mention that you can take advantage of both options!
+They are not mutually exclusive.

 Whether you want to use guest access or remote access plays a role in determining the scope of your collaboration.
-If you want a way for remote user domains to find you, call, chat, and set up meetings with you, remote access is the right choice.
+If you want a way for external user domains to find you, call, chat, and set up meetings with you, remote access is the way to go.

 And there you have it!
-A breakdown of the function equation between guest and remote access and scenarios in which you can and should use both for external collaboration.
-If you have any questions or feedback, please let us know in the comments below!
+A breakdown of the feature comparison between guest and remote access and scenarios where you can and should use both for remote collaboration.
+If you have any questions or feedback, let us know in the comments section below!